Inspiring Social Change Through Sustainable Health

 Thanks to all our generous donors!
 Aetna Foundation, Citizens Committee of NYC, Home Depot, Whole Foods Market, Modell's, Institute for Integrative Nutrition, all our volunteer chefs and more…

-Seeds in the Middle, named by fourth graders in central Brooklyn, inspires parents, educators, students and their community to access all opportunities beginnning with improving their health, enhancing arts education and greening their environment.
+Seeds in the Middle, named by fourth graders, inspires parents, educators, students and their community to access all opportunities beginning with improving their health, enhancing arts education and greening their environment.
 We are joyful, respectful, educational and engaging.
 We nurture the whole child.

-Our innovative strategy to fight obesity initiates at schools.
+Our innovative strategy to fight obesity and combat health disparities initiates at schools.
 We weave proven programs into a comprehensive package to turn around ills driving down opportunity and advancement.
 We empower and educate all to get healthy and scale disparities.
-Our pilot elementary school is PS 221 in Crown Heights, a neighborhood with one of New York city’s highest obesity, diabetes, and heart disease rates.
+Our pilot Hip2B Healthy schools are in central Brooklyn, a neighborhood with one of New York City's highest obesity, diabetes, and heart disease rates.
+Our programs are models for replication.

-At Seeds in the Middle, we teach how to grow, how to market, how to access and prepare nutritious food, how to exercise, how to engage in the arts, all the elements needed to promote life-changing lifelong health.
+At Seeds in the Middle, we partner with faculty.
+We teach how to grow, market, access and prepare nutritious food, how to exercise and engage in the arts, all the elements needed to promote life-changing lifelong health.
 Our partners come from all walks of life: chefs, athletes, educators, artists, builders and more.
 We cross cultures.
 We transform gray into green, destitution into inspiration.

 Learn more about Seeds in the Middle from Charity Sub!